Frequently Asked Questions

 Q. What is the RTA?

 A. The RTA is a special district with its own boundaries and its own taxing authority.
-It was created by the voters in 2002 and it was reauthorized by voters in 2008 with about 80% of the voters voting yes.
-The district boundaries include all of Gunnison County except, Marble, Pitkin, and Ohio City.
-The RTA was founded with the mission to provide and improve air transportation to and from the Gunnison-Crested Butte Regional Airport on a year-round basis, and to develop a long term and energy efficient public ground transportation system within Gunnison County.
+It was created by the voters in 2002 and it was reauthorized by voters in 2008 with about 80% of the electorate voting yes.
+The district boundaries include all of Gunnison County except the precincts which include Somerset, Marble, Pitkin, and Ohio City.
+The mission of the Gunnison Valley Transportation Authority (RTA) is to provide and improve air transportation to and from the Gunnison-Crested Butte Regional Airport on a year-round basis, to provide a long term and energy efficient public transit system between the north and south ends of the Highway 135 corridor, and to provide senior and human services transportation in Gunnison County.

 Q. How is the RTA funded?

-A. The primary funding source for the RTA is a sales tax collected in the district.
+The primary funding source for the RTA is a sales tax collected in the district.
 The sales tax is not collected on groceries or energy.
 The tax is 10 cents on a $10.00 sale in the district.
-Depending upon the economic activity in the district, this generates approximately $2.8 million.
+Depending upon the economic activity in the district, this generates approximately $5 million annually.
 The RTA also applies for and receives grants for buses and bus operations.
-The RTA receives federal dollars each year from CDOT to help with the operation of the buses.
-In 2017, we will receive $181,650 which represents approximately one-third of the cost of running the buses.
-The 4 older buses were purchased in 2007 with a $980,000 grant from the State of Colorado.
-This grant was the first state grant ever given for transit and the RTA was one of a handful of agencies to be awarded the grant.
-The RTA also receives capital grants from the federal government which can only be used to fund capital projects including one of the newer buses.
+The RTA receives federal dollars each year from the Colorado Department of Transportation (CDOT) to help with the operation of the buses.
+In 2021, the RTA received $242,000 for bus operations.
+In 2020 and 2021, the RTA also received federal stimulus funds for bus operations.
+The RTA also applies for and receives capital grants from the federal and state governments.

 Q. Who is in charge of the RTA?

 A. The RTA has a board of directors that is made up of 8 elected officials.
 Each municipality appoints two council members and the county appoints two county commissioners to be RTA board members.
 The board elects its own chairperson and makes all policy decisions for the RTA.
-The board of directors hires an executive director and an airline consultant to perform the majority of the RTA tasks.
+The board of directors hires an executive director, a special projects manager and an airline consultant to perform the majority of the RTA tasks.
 The executive director is Scott Truex and he is responsible for the day to day operations of the RTA and carrying out the decisions of the board of directors.
+Leia Morrison is the special projects manager and assistant to the executive directors.
+She is responsible for developing and implementing projects for the board of directors and executive director and implements all communications to the local community.
 Kent Myers is the airline consultant and he is responsible for negotiating contracts with the airlines to fly into the Gunnison – Crested Butte Regional Airport.
 He is also responsible for reporting back to the board and keeping them informed regarding the performance of the air program.

 Q. How does the RTA air program work?